 Notre Dame Philosophical Reviews has just published a review of Hamann and the Tradition (Northwestern University Press, 2012), edited by Lisa Marie Anderson, to which I contributed a chapter.

 Category Archives: wittgenstein

 I’ve got a chapter on “Hamann, Nietzsche, and Wittgenstein on the Language of Philosophers” in Hamann and the Tradition, which has just been published by Northwestern University Press.
 The book is based on a series of papers given at an international conference on Hamann in New York in March 2009.
 It is edited by Lisa […]

+This piece was cross-posted on OWNI.eu, the European counterpart to the French investigative reporting and data journalism outfit OWNI.fr.
 Today Google marks the 112th birthday of Jorge Luis Borges with this colourful sketch.

 Johann George Hamann, “the Magus of the North”, was a minor civil servant working in tax administration, a Lutheran pietist, prolific lettrist, and polyglot.
 He is best known for his short, rhapsodic, densely allusive and often pseudonymous dispatches – on everything from erotic love to the importance of the letter ‘h’ – and for his […]